 1. Consult a solicitor

-It is recommended that you speak to a solicitor who specializes in asbestos / mesothelioma claims, as they will be able to advise you on the necessary requirements to pursue a claim.
+You should speak to a solicitor specialising in asbestos/mesothelioma claims, as they can advise you on the necessary requirements to pursue a claim.

 2. Gather evidence